sap-tutorials/Tutorials/tutorials/btp-transport-management-cpi-03-set-up-target-account/btp-transport-management-cpi-03-set-up-target-account.md

 ### Create an SAP Cloud Integration Destination

 The SAP Cloud Integration destination serves as the endpoint where SAP Content Agent Service imports the integration content.
 The destination has the fixed name `CloudIntegration`.
-You need the values of the service key from the SAP Process Integration Runtime instance created in the previous step.
+You need the values of the service key from the SAP Process Integration Runtime instance created in the target account during the previous step.

 1. Choose **Connectivity > Destinations** (1).
 To create a new destination, choose **Create Destination** (2).